Skip to main content

 Professional singers demonstrate the VocalEase mask during a photo shoot performance.
 Submitted photo by Intuitive Eye Photography.

-“We are excited to offer a mask that not only allows singers and speakers to reclaim the beauty of full vocal relationship and good vocal health, but to do so with a high level of aerosol protection,” said Tennill, assistant professor of music in the Department of Fine and Performing Arts.
+“We are excited to offer a mask that not only allows singers and speakers to reclaim the beauty of full vocal relationship and good vocal health, but to do so with a high level of aerosol protection,” said Tennill, assistant professor of music in the Department of Visual and Performing Arts.

 “COVID took our voices away, and now is the time to take them back!”